 Much of the Porter Trail on the east side of Mission Canyon Road was reduced to ashes.
 We suffered our greatest losses to the living collections in the Ceanothus and Cypress collections here.
 Many native species do not have the ability to resprout and are killed outright if burned.
 This, unfortunately, happened to most of the Ceanothus, pine, cypress and junipers on the east side.
 These plants, however, exhibit a different strategy for coping with fire: they have fire-resistant seeds that only germinate after being burned.
 Their seeds can lie dormant in the soil for years and sprout in great numbers when exposed to the heat and ash brought by fire.
 Hundreds of seedlings of the naturally-occurring green-bark and bigpod Ceanothus sprouted after the fire.
 More surprising to us was the large number of flannel-bush seedlings that popped up everywhere - even in spots where they had not been planted for years.

-Porter Trail post
+Porter Trail post fire

-Porter Trail one year
+Porter Trail one year after the fire

 Just as native plants respond with vigor to a fire’s destructive power, so the Garden itself is presented with opportunities for renewal.
 Important views to the islands from the Porter Trail and elsewhere have been restored, and shade cover reduced, where the fire burned mature trees.
 We now have the opportunity to develop a canopy and view shed plan to preserve these important elements of the Garden for future generations.
 We also expect that the fire’s heat cleansed the soil of pathogens that inhibited the growth of Ceanothus (especially on the Porter Trail).
 There is much to do in the years to come, and much to look forward to.